skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 fire.
 Thus surrounded, the sphere rolls onto the wizard and he perished in flames.

-As the last soldier fell, Eomer cries out, "Isn't anyone ever glad to see us?!?!?!"
+As the last soldier fell, Eomier cries out, "Isn't anyone ever glad to see us?!?!?!"

 The party retreats for a few minutes, as the fire spreads.
 Eventually